Guidance for victims of sexual misconduct

 Supporting your emotional wellbeing

 Traumatic experiences can cause significant emotional distress which can endure if not addressed.
-Student Services offer a confidential, professional service, ensuring that you receive individual and high quality support, both from first response, fully trained, life and wellbeing advisers and then, when the time is appropriate in the longer term, professional counsellors.
+Student Services offer a confidential, professional service, ensuring that you receive individual and high quality support, both from specially trained advisers and also professional counsellors, if and when appropriate.

 What’s more, our trained team of first responders can: